Tidal Current Chart Finder

 Mr. Borsboom created a free resource, available both as a downloadable PDF and as HTML online, which also shows every hour of every day and the number of the applicable chart from the current atlas.

-This little company based out of Seattle has created an app (PNW Current Atlas) with the charts licensed from the book itself for iPad and Android tablets.
-This is a further step-up in convenience.
-The user provides the date and time, and the application shows the chart itself.
-This eliminates the need of looking up the chart in the paper atlas.
-The cost is $20.00 at the time I write this (08/14/22).
-Of course, this requires a tablet device and carrying such a thing on small boats can be problematic.
-But I like this simple application, and it is good for pre-planning, and it is not too hard to print out selected screenshots if you have computers and printers at home.
+This small company based in Seattle has created an app (PNW Current Atlas) with the charts licensed from the book itself for iPad and Android tablets.
+This is a further step up in convenience: the user provides the date and time, and the application shows the chart directly.
+This eliminates the need to look up the chart in the paper atlas.
+The cost was $20 at the time of writing.
+Carrying a tablet on a small boat can be problematic, but the app is useful for pre-planning, and it is not too difficult to print selected screenshots at home.

-The SanJuanCurrent application, available on this page for free for Macintosh users, shows the same information in a scrollable listbox.
+The SanJuanCurrents application, available on this page for free for Macintosh users, shows the same information in a scrollable list.

 You might notice that each of these resources occasionally points to a different chart number for a given day and hour.
-This has to do with the exact characteristics of the computer algorithm that the source created from the instructions provided in the atlas.
+This is due to differences in the computer algorithms each source created from the instructions in the atlas.
 The instructions are slightly ambiguous.
-Fortunately when there is a discrepancy, if you actually look at the charts pointed to by the different resources, they are, in fact, very similar for any given date/time.
+Fortunately, when there is a discrepancy, the charts indicated by the different resources are in fact very similar for any given date and time.

-Above is a screenshot of the application's appearance.
-The user can find the applicable chart number for the present time by clicking on the Now button.
-It is possible to specify a specific date and time to get the appropriate chart number for any arbitrary time.
+Above is a screenshot of the application.
+The user can find the applicable chart number for the present time by clicking the Now button.
+It is also possible to specify a date and time to get the appropriate chart number for any arbitrary moment.

-On the left side of this page, you can click on a link (SanJuanCurrentsApplication 08/14/22) to download the application.
-The program is only suitable for Macintosh computers.
+Use the download link in the sidebar to get the application.
+The program runs on Macintosh computers only.
 This is a free application that can be used without restriction.
-The resource has to be used with the understanding that errors may have been introduced by the developer.
-It is to be used at your own risk.
+The resource must be used with the understanding that errors may have been introduced by the developer.
+Use it at your own risk.

 Email me with any thoughts